 Most Recent Posts

-Patrick Mincey, Zac Bolitho and the White Collar, Government Investigations and Special Matters Practice Group from CSH Law are featured in the latest edition of Triangle Attorney at Law Magazine.… Read More
+Patrick Mincey, Zac Bolitho and the White Collar, Government Investigations and Special Matters Practice Group from Cranfill Sumner are featured in the latest edition of Triangle Attorney at Law Magazine.… Read More

 Zachary Bolitho was quoted in the recent News & Observer article, “Two years ago, DOJ and ICE sought data on every voter in NC.
 They still won’t say why.”
 The article discusses 2018 subpoena requests involving voter information from the U.S. Department of Justice and Immigration and Customs Enforcement.… Read More